Our studio follows all government Co-Vid safety guidelines including air purifiers and ventilation in each room.

 Unless otherwise stated, all classes are for adults with a minimum age of 16.
 We occasionally have teen classes for 12-16 year olds and our Clay Club classes are for children aged 8-12.
 There is a bit of overlap and we do not take these ages very seriously so please chat with us if you are unsure.
 We are open to teens 12-16 yo to attend our adult classes if accompanied by an adult.

 We apologise we cannot take bookings before the published date unless you have a gift voucher.
-We do not keep waiting lists for future term – only cancellation lists for the current term.
+We can’t keep waiting lists for future terms, only cancellation lists for the current term.

 After our classes open to new bookings the dates will appear on our website as open for booking if they still have spots available.
 You can then follow the prompts to book using a credit card or ring us on 99437844.
 You will need to pay a non-refundable 50% deposit to hold a place and the balance is due three weeks before the start date.

 If no options appear on the website page to book then it means we are not yet open for new enrolments.
-Please check back in a few weeks for the new booking buttons to appear.
+Please check the booking dates and come back when the new booking buttons appear.

 Please be aware that you may not see options for bookings on our web site if we have just started a term of classes.
 If you cannot see options for booking classes please make a note in your diary to return in a couple of weeks.
 Usually we re-open for bookings about half way each term.
 This enables us to offer our existing students time to hold and book their places for the forthcoming term before we open to the public for new bookings.
 The opening dates are usually about mid-November, mid-March, mid-May and mid-August each year.
 Please accept our apologies but we hope you can join us as soon as we re-open for new bookings.